dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0/index.md

 ### Limitations

-The new method introduces a few limitations on what can be done in the `OnConfiguring()` method of the DbContext.
+The new method introduces a few limitations on what can be done in the `OnConfiguring` method of the DbContext.

 > [!WARNING]
-> Avoid using DbContext Pooling if you maintain your own state (for example, private fields) in your derived DbContext class that should not be shared across requests.
-EF Core will only reset the state that it is aware of before adding a DbContext instance to the pool.
+> Avoid using DbContext Pooling if you maintain state.
+For example, private fields, in the derived `DbContext` class that should not be shared across requests.
+EF Core only resets the state that it is aware of before adding a DbContext instance to the pool.

+Context pooling works by reusing the same context instance across requests.
+This means that it is effectively registered as a singleton in terms of the instance itself so that it's able to persist.

+Context pooling is intended for scenarios where the context configuration, which includes services resolved, is fixed between requests.
+For cases where this needs to be changed, don't use pooling.
+Note that the performance gain from pooling is usually negligible accept in super-optimized scenarios.
+If you find that not to be the case, please create a sample and an issue on the [EF Core GitHub repo](https://github.com/dotnet/efcore).

 ### Explicitly compiled queries